johnappleseedoff/First_Projects/Booking_reviews_competition/README.md

 ## Case to solve

-**Business task:** help company to determine dishonest hotels and make platform more effective<br>
+**Business task:** to help company to determine dishonest hotels and make platform more effective<br>
-**Technical challenge:** build a machine learning model that will predict hotel score by proposed features
+**Technical challenge:** to build a machine learning model that will predict hotel score by proposed features

 :arrow_up:[Contents](README.md#Contents)